All About Us

 Barb is joined in this endeavor by her husband Ty, and son, Evan, who is the winery’s vintner as well as a partner in the winery business.
 Together, the three have employed their individual talents to get the winery to its current level of operation.

-“It was three years ago last April that we first moved into this property,” Ty Belknap said.
+“It was in April of 2018 that we first moved into this property,” Ty Belknap said.
 “When the place went on the market, we thought it would be a good idea to maintain it.”

-Part the Belknap’s decision to purchase the winery had to do with fond memories of their friend, the late Jim Fish, who used to own and operate another winery business there with the help of his corporate partners.
+Part the Belknap’s decision to purchase the winery property had to do with fond memories of their friend, the late Jim Fish, who owned and operated another winery business there along with his corporate partners.

 “When Jim died, it was a real shock to the community,” Barb Belknap said.
 “The community had many arts and crafts festivals there in addition to musical events and poetry readings.
 After Jim’s death that all went away.”